-- Recognize and employ important ways of making moral judgments; - Discuss the ideas of relationships between humankind and nature found in select environmentalists, philosophers, and religious traditions; - Apply these ways of making moral decisions and ideas of humankind and nature to specific environmental issues. - students will be able to demonstrate knowledge of the interrelatedness of local, global, international, and intercultural issues, and systems. - Students will be able to demonstrate the relationship between religious ideas and the ways we interact with other animals and the rest of the natural world.

-- Students will be able to construct a multi-perspective analysis of local, global, international, and intercultural problems. - Students will be able to address specific environmental challenges from multiple perspectives. - Students will demonstrate willingness to engage in local, global, international and intercultural problem solving.
+- Recognize and employ important ways of making moral judgments; - Discuss the ideas of relationships between humankind and nature found in select environmentalists, philosophers, and religious traditions; - Apply these ways of making moral decisions and ideas of humankind and nature to specific environmental issues. - Demonstrate knowledge of the interrelatedness of local, global, international, and intercultural issues, and systems. - Demonstrate the interrelationship between religious ideas and the ways we interact with other animals and the rest of the natural world. - Construct a multi-perspective analysis of local, global, international, and intercultural problems. - Address specific environmental challenges from multiple perspectives. - Demonstrate willingness to engage in local, global, international and intercultural problem solving.